-Device Longevity: How to Ensure It
+Correct Toes Longevity: How To Ensure It

 Proper care and handling of Correct Toes, especially when placing and removing the device, is an important consideration in preserving its integrity and enhancing its longevity (even the most durable medical goods can break down when not handled with appropriate care and attention).
 Like any other silicone device that sees heavy use, replacement will eventually be necessary.
 You may need to replace your Correct Toes every one to five years, depending on many factors, including how often you use the device, the specific activities you use it for, and the degree of care you apply in handling it (we recommend using both hands and a rocking motion when applying and removing the device from your toes; you should also apply great care when hand-washing the device in soap and warm water).
 Should your spacers happen to develop a tear—perhaps from an overzealous pet thinking the spacers are a chew toy—you can repair them using fish tank/aquarium glue/sealant to reconnect the torn bits.